 In 2015 I was awarded the LSE Student-Led Teaching Award for Sharing Subject Knowledge.
 I was one of eight LSE staff members recognized in this manner, out of over five hundred nominees from a teaching staff of over three thousand.
 A student-led panel selected award winners from amongst staff nominated by their students.

 I was awarded class teaching prizes by the LSE International Relations Department in 2014 and 2016.
 I hold a Postgraduate Certificate in Higher Education and I am a Fellow of the Higher Education Academy.

 I presently convene two second-year undergraduate modules: POL260 Power and Legitimacy in British Politics, and POL249 Foreign Policy Analysis, as well as one first-year undergraduate module: POL108 Background to British Politics.

 Research students: Workshop in Foreign Policy.

-Undergraduate Students: Queen Mary’s second-year undergraduate module on British Politics.
+Undergraduate Students: Queen Mary’s second-year undergraduate modules on British Politics and on Accountability and Complexity in British Government.
 Queen Mary’s first-year undergraduate modules on Global Histories and Introduction into Politics.
 LSE’s core second-year undergraduate module on Foreign Policy Analysis.
 Lectures in British foreign policy, seminars in Foreign Policy Analysis.